This is a guest post by Lisah Silfwer.

 I want to give you my best tips on pitching a PR story to a broadcast newsroom in this post.

 I work at TV4, a commercial national news broadcaster in Sweden.
-I’m a news anchor, trying my best every day to convey essential stories as clearly and promptly as possible.
+I’m a news anchor, trying my best daily to convey essential stories as clearly and promptly as possible.
 It’s challenging but fun.

 For a journalist, having a network of news sources is valuable.
 PR sources are important, too.

-But let me be perfectly honest: Most journalists are sceptical of PR stories.
+But let’s be honest: Most journalists are sceptical of PR stories.
 But as long as you pitch your story well, you should be okay.

 Here we go: